andrewthecodertx/Neural-Network/README.md

 4. Navigate to the **"[ Predict ]"** button and press `Enter`.
 5. The calculated prediction will be displayed on the screen.

-## Dataset
+## Datasets

-The `redwinequality.csv` dataset is included as a sample.
-This dataset is from the UCI Machine Learning Repository.
+The `redwinequality.csv` and `iris.csv` datasets are included as samples.
+These datasets are from the UCI Machine Learning Repository.

 Citation: